-Start by mixing together the dry ingredients and the cut in the butter.
+- Start by mixing together the dry ingredients and then cut in the butter.

-Using a circle round make your biscuits and place them in a greased cast iron skillet or casserole dish.
-Be sure to use all of the dough so reform and reroll the dough back out and make more buttermilk biscuits until they are done.
+- Using a circle round make your biscuits and place them in a greased cast-iron skillet or casserole dish.
+Be sure to use all of the dough so reform and re-roll the dough back out and make more biscuits until they are done.

 If there isn’t enough rendered fat feel free to add some unsalted butter to the mix.

-Stir in your flour until combined and then pour in your milk and crank up the heat while whisking.
+Stir in your flour until combined to make a roux and then pour in your milk and crank up the heat while whisking, to make essentially a bechamel sauce.
 The goal here is to make the milk thick like a gravy, and I always say think alfredo sauce or as we call it in the culinary world nappe.